shinchanat/ig/README.md

+# SQUIG PROGRAMMING LANGUAGE v0.0.1

 # Documentation :

-	* Squig is a basic interpreted , dynamic toy programming language developed in python v3.10.5 and currently in beta state .
+  * Squig is a basic interpreted , dynamic programming language developed in python v3.10.5 and currently in beta state.
-	* Since it's not compiled into an excutable it requires python 3.
   * It's syntax is similar to python.

+### Note : Squig is not ready for use.

+# Goal of Squig:

+   * User should able to control the hardware of the computer in a simple way.

+# Challenge :

+  *Since python is used in the back end it will be more difficult to get the control of the hardware system.

 # Limitations:

    * It's slow due to python implementation .
 But still it can run as fast as python.
    * Everything is global.
    * Squig can'nt handle Errors.
-	* Does'nt contains any kind of built-in function.
+   * No built-in function.
    * Multiline statements can'nt be used.

 # Squig datatypes :